Optimizing The Getup - Part 5: The Leg Sweep

 Lack of Mobility

-Here’s what I’ve see work well.
+Here’s what we’ve see work well.

 - Halo Flow – Tall-Kneeling, Half-Kneeling, Squatting